Bugs Bunny: Superstar: Controversy

 Contemporary critics pointed out that Clampett's important role as one of the primary developers of the early Warner cartoons was being presented in a noticeably slanted way due to his prominent role in Superstar.
 In an audio commentary recorded for the 2012 DVD release, Jackson claimed that in order to secure Clampett's participation and have access to Clampett's collection of Warner Bros. history (memorabilia, drawings, films, photographs etc.), he had to sign a contract that stipulated Clampett would host the documentary, select the featured cartoons, and have final cut approval.
 Jackson further claimed that Clampett was very reluctant to speak about the other directors and their contributions, and that Clampett was "insecure" about his place in the legacy of Warner Bros. cartoons.
-For several of the cartoons featured in Superstar, the "Blue Ribbon" versions were used – these lack opening titles (and thus do not show the director credits).
+(Clampett joined Warners' animation studio in 1931, became a director in 1937, and left the studio in May 1945.
+Therefore, none of the Warners cartoons he worked on were included in The Bugs Bunny Show or Warners' other animation anthology shows that ran on television, which only featured cartoons Warners retained the rights to, i.e. from 1948 to 1969.)
+For several of the cartoons featured in Bugs Bunny: Superstar, the "Blue Ribbon" versions were used – these lack opening titles (and thus do not show the director credits).
 However, for the three cartoons Clampett did direct, the original versions were used, causing Clampett's director credit to be shown.

 The documentary infuriated many Warner Bros. artists, since Clampett took credit for several iconic Warner Bros. characters.
 Clampett implied that he was the creator of Bugs Bunny, claiming that he used Clark Gable's carrot-eating scene in It Happened One Night as inspiration for the character.
-Subsequently, Chuck Jones pointedly left out Clampett's name in the 1979 compilation film The Bugs Bunny/Road Runner Movie when Bugs discusses his "fathers" (i.e. directors Jones, Tex Avery, Freleng, and Bob McKimson; writers Pierce, Foster, and Maltese; and voice artist Mel Blanc).
+Subsequently, Chuck Jones pointedly left out Clampett's name in the 1979 compilation film The Bugs Bunny/Road Runner Movie when Bugs discusses his "fathers" (i.e. directors Jones, Tex Avery, Friz Freleng, and Robert McKimson; writers Tedd Pierce, Warren Foster, and Michael Maltese; and voice artist Mel Blanc).
 Although Jones opted to not contribute to Superstar, Jackson claimed he remained friends with Jones for many years.